didymusbenson/lorcockatrice/README.md

 ### Update 3/17/25
 Life has gotten in the way and as you can probably tell I'm behind by several sets.
-I had goals with Lorcana tools that ultimately I'm not going to end up pursuing.
-I'll publish my source script shortly with a brief guide.
-It was half automated half manual and I wasn't happy with it enough to publish but I simply cannot prioritize this right now so I'll leave it in your hands dear viewer.
+I had goals with Lorcana tools that ultimately I'm not going to end up pursue.
+I have added my source scripts, anyone who can read code should be able to pretty quickly understand how this works and pull new sets.
+You can get an up to date source JSON from https://lorcanajson.org/

 ### Update 5/30/24
 Added additional metadata to cards for better searchability.